adnovum/gong-notifier/gong-notifier-github-status/README.md

 Only pipelines matching the following criteria can make use of the PR status update:

-* Pipeline uses a pull-request material of type "github.pr" (provided by [github-pr-poller plugin](https://github.com/ashwanthkumar/gocd-build-github-pull-requests))
+* Pipeline uses a normal Git material or a pull-request material of type "github.pr" (provided by [github-pr-poller plugin](https://github.com/ashwanthkumar/gocd-build-github-pull-requests))
-* The pull-request material points to a repository on github.com
+* The material points to a repository on github.com
 * An access token for Github is configured for the pipeline (see below).

 ### Github access token